abdelrahmanali15/CircuitCruncher/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ---